WeirdMidas/SkySceneAddon/README.md

   - 6GB of RAM gets 3GB of ZRAM by default
   - 8GB of RAM gets 4GB of ZRAM by default
   - 12GB or more of RAM gets 6GB of ZRAM by default
+  - Default ZRAM algorithm is lz4, user can choose other algorithms that are available on their devices after installation
   - ZRAM Dedup is disabled by default because it is completely dependent on the user's workload type
   - ZRAM Writeback comes in at 0 (i.e. disabled in both options) with the user choosing to enable it and choose whatever size they want
   - ZRAM Writeback comes with a writeback daemon that is fully configurable in its functions, with the parameters being available on the panel
+  - ZRAM Writeback is only recommended for devices with UFS storage.
+Devices with EMMC storage are not recommended because random latency spikes may occur depending on the situation
   - Swapfile are set to 0 (i.e. disabled) by default, and the user needs to manually enable via the panel
   - To enable hybrid swap on snapdragon devices, you just need to set a swapfile size and enable PPR and hybrid swap will work as expected
 - ZSWAP is not currently supported